Учебная работа. East Timor Independence

 Conquered in 1510 by Afonso de Albuquerque, it was also an active center of

-religious diffusion to the “doctrinal involucre of interest to which the Portuguese were completely
+“doctrinal involucre of interest to which the Portuguese were completely

 strange was rapidly adopted by the intellectual groups, in great part